 Visit the Welcome Events page to find out more.

-Welcome Week begins on Monday 20 September, and marks the start of Semester 1.
+Welcome Week begins on Monday 18 September 2023, and marks the start of Semester 1.
 It is the main induction and orientation period for new students.
 You can use the Welcome Timetable to build your personal plan for the week.
-You will be able to:
+We are still busy planning the timetable of events and activities, but you will be able to:

 - Attend your academic induction sessions, and meet students and staff from your School and College.